mishramurli464/Machine_Learning/ensemble_learning.md

 For example, suppose you have trained 10 decision trees using the Bagging algorithm.
 Each decision tree has predicted whether a customer will buy a new product or not.
 You can then combine the predictions of the decision trees using majority voting.
 If 7 out of 10 decision trees predict "Yes", then you would predict that the customer is likely to buy a new product.

 4)Evaluate the performance of the ensemble model: Once you have combined the predictions of the models, you can evaluate the performance of the ensemble model on a validation set or test set.
 You can use metrics such as accuracy, precision, recall, and F1-score to evaluate the performance of the model.
+This Algorithm might tend to fall in overfitting

 ### Boosting